ronen/defog/README.md

 ## History

 Release Notes:
+* 0.9.3 - Bug fix: don't fail when measuring cache if file gets deleted by another process (more robust)
 * 0.9.2 - Bug fix: don't fail when measuring cache if file gets deleted by another process (more robust)
 * 0.9.1 - Bug fix: don't fail when measuring cache if file gets deleted by another process
 * 0.9.0 - Expose Handle#md5_hash